GlowSquid/bootcamp/README.md

 # bootcamp

-Teaching myself the ins and outs of JavaScript
+Teaching myself the ins and outs of web development